LineageOS/charter/device-support-requirements.md

 ## Verity

+* All device MUST:
-* All devices MUST disable verity on the system image for userdebug builds.
+  * Disable verity on the system image for userdebug builds; or
+  * Disable AVB and build a disabled VBMeta image
 * All devices SHOULD support verity on the vendor image.

 ## Updater